Do You Need a College Degree?

 A talent agent may work for various people that have specific talents.
 The most common, of course, are actors, but others who work with talent agents include models, singers, musicians, directors, screenwriters, authors, and professional athletes.

-Being a star is an agent's dream, not an actor's.— Robert Duvall
+Being a star is an agent's dream, not an actor's.

-Talent agents usually pick a type of talent to work with and stick with that type throughout their careers.
+Talent agents usually pick a talent to work with and stick with that type throughout their careers.
 Many choose to work exclusively with children, professional athletes, or authors.
-Some work with television series actors, commercial actors or film actors or high-profile celebrities.
+Some work with television series actors, commercial actors or film actors, or high-profile celebrities.

-The larger talent agencies provide training programs, called internships, for individuals who are interested in a career as a talent agent.
-The agency requires the intern to do errands and paperwork, at first: very little to do with working directly with talent.
+The larger talent agencies provide training programs, called internships, for individuals interested in a career as a talent agent.
+At first, the agency requires the intern to do errands and paperwork; there's very little to do with working directly with talent.

 I wish to be cremated.
-One-tenth of my ashes shall be given to my agent, as written in our contract.— Groucho Marx
+One-tenth of my ashes shall be given to my agent, as written in our contract.